DecarbonAIte

 Sanjay Somanath

-Sanjay Somanath is a PhD student in the Department of Architecture and Civil engineering.
+Sanjay Somanath is a Postdoc researcher in the Department of Architecture and Civil engineering.
 The focus of his research is Social sustainability in neighbourhoods, specialising in computational design methods and GIS.